 Anita is responsible for program outreach, communications, and development support.
 She received a B.A. in Linguistics from Scripps College and an M.Ed. from the University of Washington.
 Passionate about creating opportunities for children and youth, Anita sought to support teachers and youth development programs as a volunteer, as an AmeriCorps Fellow, and as a staff member of AmeriCorps programs prior to joining PVF.
 She enjoys journaling, playing card and board games, cooking, and engaging in all forms of new media in her spare time.

 Aly processes the daily grants and gifts that PVF receives.
 She has B.A. degrees in Chicano/a Studies and Spanish from the University of California, Davis.
 After graduating college, Aly began exploring the nonprofit world by completing several internships with organizations around the Bay Area, such as the San Francisco Bicycle Coalition and GRID Alternatives.
 In her free time, she likes to read, listen to music, and volunteer.

-Aiko provides assistance to PVF’s Bookkeeper by handling daily banking and check-writing transactions.
+Reina provides assistance to PVF’s Bookkeeper by handling daily banking and check-writing transactions.
 She also provides processing support to PVF’s arts and visiting artist grant programs.
-Prior to joining the non-profit world, Aiko worked as a financial journalist and researcher in Tokyo, Hong Kong and the San Francisco Bay Area.
-Aiko received a Master of Science in Journalism from Columbia University.
-When she is not working or playing with her infant son, she researches and writes grant proposals for non-profit organizations as a volunteer.
+Prior to joining the nonprofit world, Reina worked as a field representative for the California State Assembly and as an English teacher in Spain.
+Reina received her B.A. in English and Chicano Studies from the University of New Mexico in Albuquerque, and she is currently attending school to study Nutrition.

 “Bill Somerville’s record of accomplishment in the philanthropic field has few equals.”